Review and Analysis of the Episode "Focus On Gadget" in the Cartoon Inspector Gadget

 An interesting fact about Focus on Gadget is that every time the Inspector gets hurt, he thinks that it is some sort of space station custom.
 In the end of the episode, he extends his neck and gets his neck caught in Door #7 as it closes on him.
 He gets a bruised nose as well, letting the Chief know that space station customs can be quite painful.
 Overall, Focus on Gadget is an interesting episode especially about technology.

-Interesting Fact #2: About Harold the Voice Responsive Computer
+Interesting Fact #2 Is About Harold the Voice Responsive Computer

 Harold, the voice responsive computer monitors the conditions of Gadget and his dog Brain, keeping them well.
+For the sake of making things more simple in this analysis we are using the name Harold instead of H.A.R.O.L.D.
 Harold also has a free will circuit which when it is used allows Harold to reveal to Penny where captured scientists are locked up as well as allowing him the free will to ignore the commands of Dr. Null and Dr. Void.
 But as long as the computer’s color is red, Harold must obey the commands that Dr. Null and Dr. Void give to him.
 However, when Harold’s free will circuit is inserted into the control panel, the panel becomes a dark green and Harold sees so many more possibilities of choices that he has.

 Final score of Focus on Gadget: 85 out of 100 points